hashed-io/hashed-substrate/pallets/gated-marketplace/README.md

 }
 ```

-#### Get all the accounts that have a certain permission on a marketplace
+#### Get all the accounts that have a certain role on a marketplace
 ```bash
 # marketplace_id, type of authoriry (it can be "Owner", "Admin" or "Appraiser")
 polkadot-js-api query.gatedMarketplace.authoritiesByMarketplace "0xace33a53e2c1a5c7fa2f920338136d0ddc3aba23eacaf708e3871bc856a34b95" "Admin"